 Rapid Response List

 Requests shared with the Rapid Response Support List members focus on addressing systemic change; centering the leadership of people impacted by the injustices they are fighting; and building power within marginalized communities.
-To learn more about this list and how it operates, check out this 1-page document.

 Ways to get involved: